On the Variance of Neural Network Training with respect to Test Sets and Distributions: Additional experiments

 In this section we investigate the relationship between learning rate and variance.
 Our experiment is to execute 1,000 64-epoch CIFAR-10 trainings for each binary-power learning rate between $2^{-10}$ and $2^2$.
 For each setting, we measure the mean and variance of test-set accuracy.
-We observe three distinct regimes (\Figref{fig:learning_rate}).
-For small learning rates below $2^{-5}$, performance is low and variance is high.
-Between $2^{-5}$ and $0.5$, the performance increases with the learning rate, and variance is close to the level predicted by Hypothesis~\ref{hyp:hyp1}, indicating little distribution-wise variance.
-Above 0.5, which is the optimal learning rate, performance drops and variance rapidly increases.

-We observe that a learning rate of 0.5 produces both the highest mean accuracy and the lowest variance.
+We observe that the learning rate 0.5 yields both the highest mean and the lowest variance.
 Raising it to 1.0 causes the standard deviation of test-set accuracy to increase from 0.148\% to 0.168\%.
-This may seem insignificant, but \Eqref{eq:estimate_distributionwise} estimates that this corresponds to the distribution-wise standard deviation rising from 0.033\% to 0.075\%, which is a significant $5\times$ increase in distribution-wise variance.
-We therefore speculate that, as a general property of neural network trainings, the optimal learning rate is the largest one which does not induce significant distribution-wise variance.
+This may seem insignificant, but \Eqref{eq:estimate_distributionwise} estimates that it implies a significant $5\times$ increase in distribution-wise variance.
+We therefore conjecture that, as a general property of neural network trainings, the optimal learning rate is the largest one which does not induce significant distribution-wise variance.